progotya/Auto-Supreme-Star-Amulet-Roller-Bee-Swarm-Simulator/README.md

 ## Usage
 1. Configure config.json to your liking.
 2. Run main.py.
 3. Press = to activate the auto-roller.
-You may have to click ‚ÄúNo‚Äù for the first prompt or it will get stuck on it.
-You‚Äôll notice if it happens‚Äîstill working on a fix.
+You may have to click ìNoî for the first prompt or it will get stuck on it.
+Youíll notice if it happensóstill working on a fix.
-4. Press - at any time to stop the script.
+4. Press - at any time to halt the script.

 ## Notes
 - Screenshots are saved as current_amulet.png for debugging.